GlasslabGames/GlassLabSDK-cpp/README.md

 GlassLab SDK cpp (iOS, OSX, Windows)
 ====================================

-This iOS/OSX-compatible GlassLab SDK allows games and other applications to connect to the GlassLab Games Services (GLGS) platform and perform certain operations..
+This iOS, OSX, and Windows compatible GlassLab SDK allows games and other applications to connect to the GlassLab Game Services (GLGS) platform and perform certain operations.
 The primary purpose of integrating this library into your project is to track game sessions and store telemetry for those sessions.

-This package includes the libGlasslabSDK.a library file for iOS, the GlasslabSDK_x86_64.dylib library file for OSX, source code, and some examples on how to use it.
+This package includes the libGlasslabSDK.a library file for iOS, the GlasslabSDK_x86_64.dylib library file for OSX, the GlassLabSDK.lib library file for Windows, source code, and some examples on how to use it.

 Libraries used:
 - libevent